Posts

 Image

 Regular readers (hello both of you) will know that I have a bit of a bee in my bonnet about Wargamer Facts ™ .
 Here's the latest Wargamer Fact ™ to go under the KeepYourPowderDry investigative microscope.
 By default this post has become part of my coat colours series.
-You can find the rest of the posts here: Introduction Part 1 Parliamentarian coat colours Part 2 Royalist coat colours Part 3 Scots coat colours Part 3B Montrose and the Irish Brigade Part 4 Dragoons, Horse and the New Model Army coat colours The Trained Bands Scarves Having seen the phrase "the Auxiliaries may have received blue coats" many times I decided to look into the source of this information.
+You can find the rest of the posts here: Introduction Part 1 Parliamentarian coat colours Part 2 Royalist coat colours Part 3 Scots coat colours Part 3B Montrose and the Irish Brigade Part 4 Dragoons, Horse and the New Model Army coat colours The Trained Bands Scarves Having seen the phrase "the London Auxiliaries may have received blue coats" many times I decided to look into the source of this information.
 Just as another wargamer fact™ asserts that the London Trained Band wore red coats*, this "blue coats" fact™ would seem to be on equally shaky ground.
 1939 Player's Cigarettes card: Trained Bands of London But first, who were the London Trained Bands and the Auxiliaries?
-The Trained
+The T

 Earl of Crawford-Lindsay's Regiment of Foot